LeonardoLisa/Arduino-Keypad-Lock-LCD-based/README.md

 # Arduino-Keypad-Lock-LCD-based
-The code is easy to modify, as needed, and has high flexibility with good debouncing feature.
+The code is easy to modify, as needed, has high flexibility and implement a good debouncing feature.

 Demonstrative video:
 https://youtu.be/C-VZRlhdikQ